claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple-macs-and-ios.md

         - I thought there was something else but if there was I can't find it!
 - It was only a 10-day trial anyway.
 You have to pay for full version.
 It's £26.

+## Which thunderbolt / USB-C port to use for charging

+- Apparently if you charge your Mac using the left hand ports, it can cause overheating and excessive CPU usage
+- Some recommend using the right hand ports instead
+- But I don't think my current MacBook (circa 2020 to 2024) has this problem!